zendesk/link-dane/docs/MANAGE.md

 Distinct from an Organization, a Location is any physical place that you could visit.
 For example, the United Way may have an East and a West location, each of which offers different services to its visitors.

-Locations are what visitors of your Link-SF will see listed after an initial search.
+Locations are what visitors of your Link-Dane will see listed after an initial search.
 They contain a name, short description of the building, and a street address.

 #### Services

-Services are the bread and butter of your Link-SF instance.
+Services are the bread and butter of your Link-Dane instance.
 These are the actual resources which are provided at the locations listed.
 A soup kitchen, or temporary housing would be examples of individual services.

 When a user visits the home page of your Link, they will first select what they are looking for (ex.
 Food, Housing, Hygiene, Medical, Technology), and the locations of these services will be displayed to them.